prince-the-professor/food-order/README.md

 4. Update order status (use by person to update order like: PICKED/DELIVERED)
 5. Delivery agent status (if not available returns time remain to deliver current order)
 6. Get status of each agent
-7. Add and fetch items in inventory
+7. Add and fetch items through inventory
 8. Add a new agent

 API flow: